5 Fun Facts about the Butter Cow Display

 Fun Facts

-- The butter display is sculpted from scratch each year by a team of five Ohio-based sculptors.
-The technical sculpting team includes lead sculptors Paul Brooke and Alex Balz of Cincinnati, Tammy Buerk of West Chester, Erin Swearingen of Columbus and dairy farmer Matt Davidson of Sidney.
+• The butter display is sculpted from scratch each year by a team of five sculptors.
+The technical sculpting team includes lead sculptor Paul Brooke of Cincinnati and includes Tammy Buerk of Oregonia, Erin Birum of Columbus, dairy farmer Matt Davidson of Sidney and Gabriela Schmidt of Akron.

-- The butter display is made from about 2,000 pounds of unsalted butter.
+• The butter display is typically made from about 2,000 pounds of unsalted butter, donated by Dairy Farmers of America.

-- More than 500,000 fairgoers visit the Dairy Products Building annually to see the butter sculptures and enjoy ice cream, milkshakes and cheese sandwiches.
+• More than 500,000 fairgoers visit the Dairy Building annually to see the butter sculptures and enjoy ice cream, milkshakes and cheese sandwiches.

-- After the fair, the butter is recycled and refined into an ingredient used in products like like soaps and grease for metal forging.
+• After the fair, the butter is recycled and refined into an ingredient used in a variety of non-edible products.

 Some Previous Butter Displays